-I have lived and worked in Bath for fifteen years since arriving here for work after university.
+I have lived and worked in Bath and NE Somerset for over twenty years since arriving here for work after university.
 I was lucky enough to be offered a number of jobs in different cities and chose Bath because I immediately loved it.
 I’ve changed jobs and homes a few times since but remain based in Bath.

-I live in Odd Down, which is on the southern edge of Bath, with my partner, who works for the NHS, my young daughter who was born at home in Odd Down in September 2012 and my son who was also born at home in September 2014.
+My daughter was born at home in Odd Down in September 2012 and my son who was also born at there in September 2014.
+Both go to school locally.
+My partner works in the NHS.

 I work in the technology sector.
 I studied computer science at university and came to Bath to work for a rapidly growing start-up.
 Since then I’ve worked in everything from Bath’s largest IT company to some of its smallest, and my work has taken me around the world and around the country.
 I’ve been very lucky, and I’ve also learned a lot about how the country works.
 I’ve worked directly with various organisations including national and local NHS bodies, the Home Office, the Cabinet Office, Highways Agency, Environment Agency and police agencies.
 Working directly with these organisations means that I have actual experience of the various issues they face - something that is rare in many of today’s ‘professional politicians’ or single issue parties.